A free collection of curated, high-quality resources

 The Competitive Programming Initiative is a student-run organization dedicated to promoting competitive programming.
 Join us in our mission, and earn PVSA volunteer hours and leadership positions along the way!

 We're a 501(c)3 nonprofit organization — all donations are tax deductible.
-Since our inception in September 2020, we've impacted well over 16,000 students across our various initiatives.
+Since our inception in September 2020, we've impacted tens of thousands of students across our various initiatives.

 Our Sponsors